kelapure/FizzBuzz/README.md

 __Architecture__

 This application was initially designed as standalone jar file, thereafter transformed to a spring boot application and ultimately became a web application i.e. war file.
 The code leverages the Java 8 lambda and streams support to solve the FizzBuzz problem.
-Continous Integration is achieved via the CloudBees-CloudFoundry Integration wherein a git push to the repo. results in a build being triggered and a deployment to CloudFoundry if the build is clean.
+Continous Integration is achieved via the CloudBees-CloudFoundry [Integration](https://cloudfoundry.cloudbees.com/index.html) service wherein a git push to the repo. results in a build being triggered on CloudBees and a deployment to CloudFoundry if the build is stable.

 __Plan__
  1. Create Junit Tests to test the FizzBuzz Problem